MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/help-support.md

     ![Illustrates adding a description for the support request](media/support/basics-page.png)

 6. Select the appropriate subscription in the dropdown menu, and then change the **Service** type to **All services**.
-Begin typing _Azure Kubernetes Service_ in the search box to locate the Azure Kubernetes Service on Azure Stack HCI service under **Compute**:
+Begin typing _Azure Kubernetes Service_ in the search box to locate the Azure Kubernetes Service on Azure Stack HCI and Windows Server service under **Compute**:

     ![Illustrates selecting the AKS on Azure Stack HCI and Windows Server product](media/support/basic-select-service.png)